oracle-devrel/technology-engineering/app-dev/devops-and-containers/devops/azure-devops-oke/README.md

 # When to use this asset?

-Anyone who wants to do CI/CD from Azure DevOps to deploy and run containers on Oracle Kubernetes Engine (OKE).
+Anyone who wants to do CI/CD from Azure DevOps to deploy and run containers on Oracle Kubernetes Engine (OKE) using Azure DevOps native tasks.

 # Author
 <a href="https://github.com/mikarinneoracle">mikarinneoracle</a>